dominic-nhat-ng/LoRa-Communication/README.md

 ```
 Additionally, the sample project contains Makefile and component.mk files, used for the legacy Make based build system.
 They are not used or needed when building with CMake and idf.py.

 # iot-garden

-This application using esp32, can read data and publish to thingsboard platform
+This application uses an ESP32 to read data and publish it to the ThingsBoard platform.

-This project is in progress, completed push data from esp32 to thingsboard platform.
+This project is currently in progress.

+I've completed the task of pushing data from the ESP32 to the ThingsBoard platform.

+I have also completed the transmission and reception of data from the ESP32 to a Raspberry Pi through LoRa.
+Currently, I am pushing data from the Raspberry Pi to ThingsBoard using Python.
+The final step will be to build a system that can be controlled by either the ESP32 or the Raspberry Pi with a sensor.

+This project was successfully built in one month.

+Through this project, I've learned about the ESP32, LoRa communication, and using SSH to control a Raspberry Pi.
+This was my first time coding with a Raspberry Pi and building a full embedded system, perhaps an IoT garden, or something similar.

+This project has been very beneficial for me.
+It has improved my programming skills, my ability to build an application, and my mindset about building a system in practice.

+Dominic Ng.